 The effects of time, pregnancy, and weight loss can produce dramatic changes to the appearance of the breast.
 These changes include loss of breast volume, loss of skin elasticity, descent of the nipple below the crease, stretch marks, a flattened look of the breast with loss of projection, and a widened areola.
 Patients wanting to reverse these changes can benefit from a breast lift.
 This operation places the nipple at a higher position on the chest.
 The breast mound is reshaped to restore a youthful well-rounded appearance.
-Patients with uneven breasts can benefit from a breast lift to correct any such asymmetry.
-Schedule your consultation today at 407-999-2585 with Dr. Kenrick Spence at Hillcrest Plastic Surgery.
+Schedule your consultation today at 407-999-2585 with Dr. Kenrick Spence or Dr. Fernando Ovalle at Hillcrest Plastic Surgery.
 Also feel free to browse through our Breast Lift Before & After Photos.

 Evaluation for Breast Lift

 - Evaluation of the breast, chest, and torso to detect any asymmetry to be corrected

 - Discussion of different kinds of breast lifts and the scars associated with each